/

 1. Card Cloning

 Criminals use sophisticated methods to clone legitimate EMV chip cards and create counterfeit cards for unauthorized transactions.
+See our deep dive on EMV bypass and cloning techniques for how these attacks work and how to spot them.

 2. Skimming